CBIIT/icdc-data-validation-testing/README DOCS/NCATS01-case-validation-README.txt

     Src: ENROLLMENT/ENROLL/1
     Type: string
     Req: true
-		Test - Row 1 was left blank for patient_id
+		Test - Row 1 was left blank for patient_id (FAILED)

 2- case_id:
     Desc: globally unique ID by which the system can unambiguously identify and display a specific patient even across studies/trials.
 Likely to be a concatenation of a study identifier and patient_id below.